 Barcelona is the largest metropolis on the Mediterranean Sea and the fourth economically powerful city by GDP in the European Union.
-This city, located directly on the northeastern Mediterranean coast of Spain, has a rich history, having been under Roman, then Frank law before declaring its independence.
+This city, located directly on the northeastern Mediterranean coast of Spain, has a rich history.
+It was once under Roman and then Frank law before declaring its independence.
 In 1992, Barcelona gained international recognition by hosting the Olympic Games which brought a massive upturn in its tourism industry.

-For visitors, this has translated into the very modern, yet incredibly old city you see now in the 21st century, where the new elements work to both preserve and celebrate the ancient.
-This beautiful city is full of what European cities are known for.
-Outdoor markets, restaurants, shops, museums and churches are all in abundance here.
+For visitors, this has translated into the very modern, yet incredibly old city you see now in the 21st century.
+A perfect balance between new and old has been achieved, whilst preserving and celebrating its history.
+This beautiful city offers what many European cities are known for; outdoor markets, restaurants and shops, as well as museums, churches and historical buildings.

 Wonderful architecture is prevalent across Barcelona.
 One architects work in particular, Antoni Gaudi, is of great importance to Barcelona.
-Gaudí’s work is admired by architects around the World as being one of the most unique and distinctive architectural styles.
-His work has greatly influenced the face of Barcelona architecture and you will see stunning examples of Gaudí’s work all around the city centre.
-Gaudí adorned many of his buildings with coloured tiles arranged in mosaic patterns.
-This adds another important dimension to his buildings which is so often overlooked by architects – the use of colour.
-The combination of original design, interesting shaped stonework, and vibrant colours in Gaudí’s work give the viewer a truly breathtaking visual experience.
+Gaudí’s work is admired by architects around the World.
+He has one of the most unique and distinctive architectural styles.
+His work has influenced the face of Barcelona architecture and you will see stunning examples of Gaudí’s work all around the city centre.
+Gaudi’s combination of original design, interesting shaped stonework and vibrant colours give the viewer a truly breathtaking visual experience.